Is Your Grandchild Going Away to Private School?

 Phone Calls

 It's always a treat to hear a loved one's voice.
-He'll have his cellphone with him, of course, but probably will have restrictions on when he can use it.
-So work out a regular time to call which is convenient with him.
+He'll have his cell phone with him, of course, but he probably will have restrictions on when he can use it.
+So, work out a regular time to call, which is convenient with him.
 Don't be a pest.
 Ask if he is busy.
 Boarding school schedules can be very hectic at times.

 Housse smartphone // Smartphone sleeve by elisafair, on Flickr Creative Commons Attribution 2.0 Generic License by elisafair

 Tip: turn off the Auto-correct feature on your smartphone.
 That will save you much embarrassment.
 If you use the microphone to dictate your messages, check the message before sending it.
 Make sure that you are sending it to the right person.
-Also make sure that nothing in your message could be misconstrued or gives offense.
+Also, make sure that nothing in your message could be misconstrued or give offense.

 Facebook